hannesdatta/course-odcm/content/docs/tutorials/workflow/extraction-plan-prototyping.md

 ### Dealing with technical hurdles

 The likelihood of encountering technical difficulties when scraping data is high.
+A hurdle which is easy to deal with has to do with the maximum retrieval limit from a site.
+To limit server load (and keep the site running well for users), web sites typically limit the amount of requests that you can do via scraping or APIs.
+As a consequence, you need to build in timers in your script, so that you don't run over your limits.

+{{< hint info>}}
+__Giving your scraper a break__

+It's crucial to build in pauses when requesting data from websites to prevent being blocked - sometimes even permanently!
+{{< /hint >}}

-Some of these difficulties just arise from the way the website is built - e.g., "getting at some data" that's hidden in the website's source code.
+Other difficulties may arise from the way the website is built - e.g., "getting at some data" that's hidden in the website's source code.
 Other difficulties have been specifically built in to check that the site's data is *not* scraped, such as CAPTCHAs.

 {{< hint info >}}
 Check out this [interview with a PhD student in *Nature*](https://www.nature.com/articles/d41586-018-04190-5) on how a team of researchers has dealt with CAPTCHAs encountered when scraping data from [Google Scholar](https://scholar.google.com).